-- Understand the micro and macro anatomy of fascia and its role in function.
+- Explain the micro and macro anatomy of fascia and its role in function.

-- Learn the scientific evidence to date.
+- Classify the scientific evidence to date.
 What is fact and what is rubbish.

-- Understand the clinical implications of fascial dysfunction in relation to oromyofunctional disorders, ankyloglossia, TMD and dysphagia.
+- Describe the clinical implications of fascial dysfunction in relation to oromyofunctional disorders, ankyloglossia, TMD and dysphagia.

-- Learn manual assessment that you can use clinically and what manual therapies to collaborate with as adjunct treatment for you patients.
+- Demonstrate manual assessment that you can use clinically and what manual therapies to collaborate with as adjunct treatment for your patients.

 - 10 min Fascia – a history of non-discovery

 - 20 min Micro anatomy and function